 It never fails to surprise me.
-My son can have a friend over for the weekend and they can occupy every minute of their day with sport, Xbox, talking, laughing, banter and fun.
-When the friend’s parent arrives to collect, they just walk off.
+My son could have a friend over for the weekend and they could occupy every minute of their day with sport, Xbox, talking, laughing, banter and fun.
+When the friend’s parent arrived to collect, they’d just walk off.
 Me: ‘Josh is going.
 Aren’t you going to say goodbye?’
 Son (continuing his game of football on his own): ‘Oh.
 Yeah.
 Bye’.

 They say what they mean and they mean what they say

 When it comes to boys there really is no nonsense; no second guessing, reading between the lines and wondering what they’re really thinking.

 Their brutal honesty can be refreshing, and when they say, ‘Mummy, I like your shoes’ or ‘you look pretty today’, you can be sure they mean it.
 Conversely, it is the absolute right of every parent to embarrass their offspring simply by turning up, singing in the car or wearing a hat in public.
 But this propensity for humiliation is down to adolescence and is not exclusive to males.